 Simone Pin Productions, LLC

 Simone Pin Productions, LLC is a women of color owned dance production company co-founded and co-owned by Shadae Simone and Annya Pin.
-Simone Pin Productions began in 2017 at a small coffee shop in Seattle, WA after a burlesque heels class with the idea to pilot a burlesque show.
+It began in 2017 at a small coffee shop in Seattle, WA.
+Just after a burlesque heels class with the idea to pilot a burlesque show.
 By the end of 2018, Anya and Shay had produced two shows, BLACK SILK and Dollhouse.
 Simone Pin officially became a LLC in January 2019 after experiencing challenges in the industry.
 Their aim is to raise the standard of pay and value of BIPOC performers within the creative economy.
 Simone Pin are one of the few production companies co-owned and driven by two BIPOC women.
-They create stories from their own journeys, provide performers with economic opportunities and opportunities for professional development.
+They create stories from their own journeys.
+They also provide performers with economic opportunities and opportunities for professional development.

 To learn more about SimonePin Productions check out their website here.